ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 ## Sending push notifications or creating, updating, and deleting webhooks
 {: #pkg_push_mobile_send}

 The installable {{site.data.keyword.mobilepushshort}} package provides a set of actions for interacting with {{site.data.keyword.mobilepushfull}} service instances.
-These actions allow you to send a message or create, update, or delete a webhook.
+By using these actions, you can send a message or create, update, or delete a webhook.
 {: shortdesc}

 The {{site.data.keyword.mobilepushshort}} package includes the following actions: